-- 3,300 utility companies who are responsible for the electrical utility grid’s care and maintenance
+- 3,300 utility companies are responsible for the electrical utility grid’s care and maintenance

 * Statistics from the U.S. Energy Information Administration

 Even as systems, appliances, and devices become more efficient, the growth continues: we are connecting more and more of them to our electrical systems each day.
 Preventive and proactive power quality and electrical fire safety remain underserved goals.
-Ting is helping by advising of power quality issues as they occur – both outages and other quality issues that are not as apparent to homeowners.
+Ting is helping by detecting and identifying power quality issues as they occur – both outages and other quality issues that are not as apparent to homeowners.